theguly/iris-doc-src/docs/development/modules.md

 ![](../_static/mods_overview.png)

-Modules don't have to handle the task creations or resources locks.
+Modules don't have to handle the task creations or resource locks.
 This is handled by IRIS.
 They just need to process the data they received and return results in a predefined manner.

 ## Common structure